FAQ

 Will people incarcerated with long sentences be part of this program?

 Yes.
-Currently, each of the state’s 35 prisons provides opportunities for anyone who is incarcerated to apply to local community colleges and earn an associate’s degree.
-There are no eligibility restrictions based on crime or length of sentence, and we will not be imposing any such restrictions for students who meet state requirements for admission to a UC.
-Currently, there is only one BA-granting program in the state (run by California State University – Los Angeles at Lancaster State Prison); our model will greatly expand the BA-completion opportunities for anyone incarcerated in the state.
+Currently, each of the state’s 34 prisons provides opportunities for anyone who is incarcerated to apply to local community colleges and earn an associate degree.
+There are no eligibility restrictions based on crime or length of sentence, and we will not be imposing any such restrictions for students who meet state requirements for admission to the University of California.

 Why should people incarcerated with long or life sentences be eligible for this program?

-First, California has “banned the box” on college admissions, so criminal records do not preclude access to education.
+First, California has “banned the box” on college admissions, so colleges are prohibited from inquiring about prior criminal records or using records to limit access to education.
 Second, sentencing laws change every day, and prisoners with long or life sentences often have changing opportunities to seek and receive parole or reconsideration of their sentences.
 In the last 10 years, thousands of “lifers” have been released from prison in California due to state and federal sentencing changes rolling back “three strikes” sentences for non-violent convictions, life without parole sentences for juveniles, and changing parole requirements.
 If these former lifers have received an education in prison, they are more likely to succeed.
 Third, even for people who will not be released, a college education might make their time in prison more meaningful and useful, allowing them to teach and mentor the 95 percent of students who will be released, for instance.

 Why should the University of California be involved in this initiative?

 We are committed to advancing diversity, equity and inclusion, and fulfilling the California Master Plan’s vision of “allowing anyone from anywhere” the opportunity to enjoy the rewards of a college education.
-UCI LIFTED is investing in the futures of incarcerated people, transforming lives and communities.
+UC LIFTED is investing in the futures of incarcerated people, transforming lives and communities.
 There are many examples of formerly incarcerated people whose education enabled them to make positive changes and achieve great accomplishments, including New York Times Magazine contributor Reginal Dwayne Betts, and Earlonne Woods and Antwan Williams, hosts of the award-winning “Ear Hustle” podcast.
+Our programs expand the bachelor’s completion opportunities for anyone incarcerated in the state.

 Closer to home, the department of Criminology, Law & Society, a key partner in this initiative, is the alma mater of two formerly incarcerated California State University professors.
 A UC degree in particular opens doors to graduate degree opportunities in humanities, social sciences and other fields, allowing formerly incarcerated people to assume leadership roles, reducing the stigma associated with having a criminal record.
-Through the LIFTED demonstration project, we will build the resources and infrastructure to extend this opportunity to additional students for a wider variety of degrees, and to support other UC-community college-prison pipelines.
+Through LIFTED, we are building multiple prison-community college-UC pipelines.

 How will this program be funded?

-The primary financial aid mechanism for student tuition is the University of California System’s Blue and Gold Opportunity Plan.
-Initial program development seed grants have been provided by the Michelson Foundation, Google, and individual contributions.
-We will continue our fundraising efforts through additional grants and private donations to underwrite program development costs, such as support staff salaries, textbook and supply costs, and faculty transportation to and from the prison.
+UCI LIFTED is proud to be the second college nationally awarded and recognized with Prison Education Program (PEP) status for the reinstatement of Pell.
+So the primary financial aid mechanism for student tuition is federal Pell Grants, and the University of California System’s Blue and Gold Opportunity Plan covers the majority of remaining tuition costs.
+Program costs have also been supported by the Michelson Foundation, Google, the Bureau of Justice Assistance, the California State Legislature, and local philanthropic contributions.
+We are always fundraising to underwrite program development costs, such as student programming, support staff salaries, textbook and supply costs, and faculty transportation to and from the prison.
+Donate here!

 Will formerly incarcerated individuals be at our school?